acarolinacc/acarolinacc/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 Hello!
 I'm a Computer Science and Engineering student in my third year of a bachelor's degree program at FEUP (Faculdade de Engenharia da Universidade do Porto).
-I have a strong foundation in programming languages such as C, C++, Python, JavaScript, HTML, and Shell scripting.
+I have a strong foundation in programming languages such as C++, Python, JavaScript, HTML, and Shell scripting.
 I'm passionate about learning and enjoy creating new, productive, innovative, and creative solutions.

 - 🎓 I'm currently in my final year of a Computer Science and Engineering bachelor's program at FEUP.
 - 💻 I specialize in C++, Python, JavaScript, HTML, CSS, SQL, and Java.